 We made som tam next (green papaya salad).
 Up to this point, we hadn’t had a lot of super spicy food.
 We thought we were in the clear, so we each added two peppers to ours.
 It was tasty, but a big mistake.

-Our curries
+Our curries.

 Lisa made a red curry, and I picked the massaman.
-They were both really good, and it was really fun making them completely from scratch.
+They were both really good, and it was fun making them completely from scratch.

 Getting ready to make our curries from scratch!